LiliyaSemenenko/Chess-Blunders-Analysis/README.md

 ## Predict number of blunders given predictor values

-Predict the number of blunders made by white given that the player  has a low rating (below 1900), plays a Rapid game (between 10 and 15 minutes) gainst an opponent with high rating (between 1900 and 2400) who plays black, with 0 time increment, 40 total number of moves, and the game terminated with checkmate.
+Predict the number of blunders made by white given that the player has a low rating (below 1900), plays a Rapid game (between 10 and 15 minutes) against an opponent with a high rating (between 1900 and 2400) who plays black, with 0 time increment, 40 total number of moves, and the game terminated with checkmate.

-- Using fitted model for prediction in R
+- Using a fitted model for prediction in R
   ```
   prediction = predict(fitted.model, type="response", data.frame(Termination.rel="Normal", White_cat.rel="Low rating",
   Black_cat.rel="High rating", increment=0, Game_type.rel="Rapid", Total_moves=40))